martin0004/charity_donors_finder/README.md

     0
     0

-6 - [OPTIONAL] Open the Jupyter Notebook which was used for developing the donor finder.
+6 - [OPTIONAL] Open the Jupyter Notebooks which was used for developing the donor finder.

 	(charityml) $ cd ~/charity_donors_finder
 	(charityml) $ jupyter lab

-	then navigate to /dev/design.ipynb
+	then navigate to /dev/data_exploration.ipynb
+	                 /dev/data_cleaning.ipynb
+	                 /dev/design.ipynb
+	                 /dev/deployment.ipynb

 # Project Files